grommunio/grommunio-documentation/kb/auth.rst

 Authentication
 ==============

-As of Gromox 1.33, only HTTP Basic authentication is offered.
-We have a patch that makes Gromox send the WWW-Authentication header with the ``charset`` parameter (RFC 7617 §2.1), however, the MSRPC libraries ignore this.
-We recognize there are two bugs with Windows:
+Before Gromox version 2.17, only HTTP Basic authentication was offered by the server.
+(Since then, HTTP Negotiate is available as a second mechanism.)
+For Basic, Gromox conveys the desired encoding for usernames and passwords to the client via the ``WWW-Authentication`` header, particular the ``charset`` parameter as defined in RFC 7617 §2.1.
+However, the Windows RPC and HTTP libraries ignore this.
+We have thus identified problems with non-ASCII characters in Windows systems:

   * When entering a password with an umlaut, the copy of Windows we used transmits in local codepage, but nowhere does it indicate the codepage in